Rombeso/Rombeso/README.md

 ## Hi there! 👋

-## I'm Maria Syrokvash.
+## I'm Roman Larionov.

 #### Frontend developer who has a results-focused attitude to creating SPA, using React(JS/TS), Redux.

-#### My free time is dedicated to [Codewars](https://www.codewars.com/users/MariaSyrokvash), programming tutorials, and becoming familiar with NodeJS, because, in the future, I see myself as a Full Stack Developer.
+#### My free time is dedicated to [Codewars](https://www.codewars.com/users/Rombeso), programming tutorials, and becoming familiar with NodeJS, because, in the future, I see myself as a Full Stack Developer.

 #### Skills:
 ![React](https://img.shields.io/badge/-React-282c34?style=for-the-badge&logo=react)